abiasV/abiasV/README.md

   </li><br>

   <li>
-    As a dedicated lifelong learner with a passion for acquiring new technical skills, demonstrated through completing a Fullstack Web Development Diploma at
+    As a dedicated lifelong learner with a passion for acquiring new technical skills, demonstrated through completing a Postgraduate Certificate in Web Development at
-    <a href="https://www.lighthouselabs.ca/" rel="nofollow">Lighthouse Labs</a>
-    and gaining backend skills from
-    <a href="https://codethedream.org" rel="nofollow">ode the Dream.</a>
+    <a href="https://www.humber.ca/" rel="nofollow">Humber College</a> and gaining backend skills from <a href="https://codethedream.org" rel="nofollow">ode the Dream.</a>
   </li><br>

   <li>